-Every day when I open my inbox, I find dozens, if not hundreds, of questions from the audience.
+Every day when I open my virtual mailbag, I find dozens, if not hundreds, of questions from the audience.
 Want to know the most-asked-about subject?
 Stains.
 Nasty, ugly, stubborn stains on everything you can imagine from concrete to laundry, and teeth, too.

 Dear MaryAnne: Does your tub look similar to anything pictured above?
-If so, you have several options, starting with pantry items and a specific commercial product you may have already:
+If so, you have several options, starting with pantry items and then specific commercial products you may have already:

 Baking soda and vinegar